govinda472/cse15l-lab-reports/week2report.md

 ```

-  >the fix removed the issue where the wrong list was being reversed and makes sure the right list is being return
+  >the fix removed the issue where the wrong list was being reversed and makes sure the right list is being return, The symptons are gone after the fix